 Wild greens filo pastries with wild salad

-We’ll forage for edible wild herbs, spices and fruit.
+We’ll gather edible leaves and flowers, focusing on healthy wild spring greens and herbs.
 I’ll help you become more confident in recognising edible plants, and we’ll prepare a delicious lunch together from wild and local ingredients accompanied by a glass of fizz with a wild twist!

 Price: £95 per person (up to 8 people)